 Credit: Bone & Joint Health Strategic Clinical Network, Alberta Health Services

-When you’re ready to get out of bed, follow steps 4, 3, 2, and 1 above (in this order).
+When you’re ready to get out of bed, follow these steps in reverse (do steps 4, 3, 2, and then 1).

 Bathing